Jim Williams (powerlifter): Powerlifting career

 Williams' first major goal was to break the world record of 615 pounds of Pat Casey, the first man to bench press 600 pounds.

-On August 30, 1969, he crossed the magical 600 lb barrier to become only the second man in history to achieve an official 600 lb bench press.
-Williams broke Casey's world record in 1971 at the Eastern USA Open, hitting 635 pounds, which was recognized as the American record.
+On August 30, 1969, he crossed the 600 lb barrier to become only the second man in history to achieve an official 600 lb bench press.
+Williams broke Casey's world record in 1971 at the Eastern USA Open, pressing 635 pounds, which was recognized as the American record.

-On November 6, 1971, at the inaugural AAU World Championships he set another record with a 660 pound bench press.
-He was also the favorite to win the World Championships, but surprisingly came in second to Hugh Cassidy, who totaled 2160 pounds as well, but being lighter got the victory for having the lower bodyweight.
+On November 6, 1971, at the inaugural AAU World Championships, Williams set another record with a 660 pound bench press.
+He was also the favorite to win the World Championships, but came in second to Hugh Cassidy, who totaled 2,160 pounds as well, but being lighter got the victory for having the lower bodyweight.

-On November 9, 1972, in Harrisburg, Pennsylvania, at the second World Powerlifting Championships ever, Williams achieved second place again, this time behind fellow training partner John Kuc.
+On November 9, 1972, in Harrisburg, Pennsylvania, at the second World Powerlifting Championships, Williams achieved second place again, this time behind training partner John Kuc.
 He also made his best official bench result with a 675 pounds press with only ace bandages of a specified length on his elbows, wearing a T-shirt and singlet.
 This lift would have been recognized as the official world record, but it was done one year before the International Powerlifting Federation (IPF) was formed and began keeping "official" world records.
-Still, Williams' 675 pound bench press went into the books as an American Record and it was the all-time bench press world record, regardless of governing organization nonetheless.
+Still, Williams' 675 pound bench press went into the books as an American Record and it was the all-time bench press world record, regardless of governing organization.
 In addition to that, it stood as the American record in the AAU and later in the USPF for over 20 years from November 9, 1972, until July 31, 1994, when Anthony Clark established a new mark at 683 pounds with the help of a bench shirt.
-Williams had even attempted 700 at the 1972 World Championships and got it 3/4 of the way up.
-Although he never did it in competition, Williams had reportedly done 700 pounds in training on numerous occasions, with a best of 720 pounds.
-The legendary powerlifter John Kuc himself was one of the witnesses of Williams' 700 pounds bench press (as well as three international referees) at the York Gym and stated: "That was more enjoyable to watch than the 675 (official) lift, but it wasn't official."
+Williams had attempted 700 at the 1972 World Championships and got it 3/4 of the way up.
+Although he never did it in competition, Williams had reportedly done 700 pounds in training, with a best of 720 pounds.
+The powerlifter John Kuc was one of the witnesses of Williams' 700 pounds bench press (as well as three international referees) at the York Gym and stated: "That was more enjoyable to watch than the 675 (official) lift, but it wasn't official."
 Williams always lifted in a raw fashion – supportive equipment was not available in his day, and a two-second pause at the chest was required.
 Many experts consider him to be one of the greatest bench pressers of all time.

-Although known for his bench pressing, Williams also broke the world record in the squat, with 865 lbs, and did 1,200 lbs in a half squat unofficially, which he said was about 3-4 inches above parallel.
+Although known for his bench pressing, Williams also broke the world record in the squat, with 865 lbs, and did 1,200 lbs unofficially, which he said was about 3-4 inches above parallel.
 His best training lifts included a squat of 900 and a deadlift of 815, even though he did not have good leverages for the deadlift and did not focus on it in his training.